playn/playn.github.io/docs/skeleton.md

 mvn test -Pjava
 ```

-If you are doing this in preparation for the tutorial, [head back there](tutorial.html) and get
+If you are doing this in preparation for a tutorial, [head back there](index.html#tutorials) and get
 going.
 Otherwise good luck with your exciting new game!

 [Android manifest docs]: https://developer.android.com/guide/topics/manifest/manifest-intro.html